Australia

 Do’s

-Recordkeeping is yearround ‘do’ and can make all the difference come tax time.
+Recordkeeping is a year round ‘do’ and can make all the difference come tax time.
 Submit each transaction into your accounting system and separate personal from business items.
 The more you keep on top of things throughout the year, the less you’ll need to prepare in the immediate leadup to EOFY.
 Similarly, if you’re practicing optimal recordkeeping, you’ll find it becomes easier each year.
 This is due to familiarisation as well as tech improvements.

-Using intuitive accounting software like Xero, and cloud folders like Fileshare will increase efficiencies and free up time for you to spend on improving your product or service, speaking with customers and strategising
+Using intuitive accounting software like Xero, and cloud folders like Fileshare will increase efficiencies and free up time for you to spend on improving your product or service, speaking with customers and strategising.

 These programs also enable document sharing with your accountants and other parties so that changes can be made in real time and document control is maintained.